Supraboy981322/devBreak/README.md

   - Just above the preview frame, enter the URL to your preview page in the address bar and press the "***Go***"  button located immediately to the right of the address bar.

-As of now, the preview frame does not refresh automatically, so you must manually refresh the page.
+As of now, the preview frame does not refresh automatically, so you must manually refresh the frame.

   - Above the preview frame, to the right of the "***Go***" button, press the button labled "***&#x27F3;***" to refresh the preview frame.